Victim: Jessica Ridgeway, 10

 Incarceration status: Incarcerated at an undisclosed location

-Sigg kidnapped Jessica as she walking to school, bound her, and took her to his residence where he brutalized her.
+Sigg kidnapped Jessica as she was walking to school, bound her, and took her to his residence where he brutalized her.
 He then murdered her by strangling and drowning her and dismembered her body.
 Sigg later admitted that he was fulfilling a sexual fantasy.
 Rather than being an impulsive youthful act, the crime had been planned for months.
 Sigg also attempted to kidnap a female jogger prior to murdering Jessica.

 Sigg pleaded guilty to all counts.
 The first-degree murder charge carried an automatic 40 year to life sentence.
 The judge added 86 years on top.

 On October 5, 2012, 10-year-old Jessica Ridgeway was abducted by Austin Sigg while walking to school in Westminster, Colorado.
 Sigg, 17, grabbed the girl as she walked by and pulled her into his car.
 He bound her arms and legs with zip ties and took her to his residence.
 Sigg carried Jessica to his bedroom.
 He forced her to change into a new shirt and pair of shorts.
 He confined her in his bedroom for several hours, cutting her hair, and making her watch a movie.
 He tried to strangle her with zip ties, but they did not have enough leverage so he tried strangling her with his hands.
 When he noticed that Jessica was still twitching and alive, he filled a bathtub with hot water and pushed her face into it, drowning the child.
 Sigg dismembered her body with a saw and razor blade, removing her head and limbs.
-Sigg also removed many or her internal organs.
+Sigg also removed many or her internal organs and labeled them.
+He also kept her skull because it interested him.
 Before discarding the dismembered remains, Sigg inserted a one to one and a half-inch wooden cross inside her.
 He later claimed that he did this to make police believe a religious zealot had murdered the girl.
 He later told police that he was fulfilling a sexual fantasy.
 The killer had spent months planning the crime, searching the Internet for chloroform recipes and the “Top Ten Places People Get Abducted.”
 Four months before murdering Jessica, Sigg tried to kidnap a woman jogging by shoving a chloroform-soaked rag in her face.
 Unlike Jessica, she was able to get away.

 Like many children, Jessica Ridgeway was told to be wary of strangers.
 She was urged to scream if someone tried to grab her.